-Someone on Reddit had a SO with a lot of colletible action figures, and an idea to start selling them for profit.
-This was my answer, explaining how I think about selling and space issues.
-It’s been edited a bit.
+Someone on Reddit had a BF with a lot of collectible action figures, and an idea to create a home business selling them for profit.
+This was my answer, edited, explaining how I think about selling and space issues.

 He needs to be a better seller.
 [Oooh, I was a little blunt, and mean, there.]
 He should probably focus on finding more ways to sell what he has.